Architecture

 e1m-spec | The E1M open-standard pinout and mechanical spec (CC BY-SA 4.0). |

-alp-zephyr-modules | Zephyr board files for the official ALP Lab EVKs. |
+alp-zephyr-modules | Zephyr board files for the official Alp Lab EVKs. |

-alp-sdk-vscode | VS Code extension — schema-aware editing, GUI configurator, west wrappers. |
+alp-sdk-vscode | VS Code extension — schema-aware editing, GUI configurator, CLI wrappers. |

 alp-studio | The Studio codegen tool — emits <alp/...> calls from block manifests. |